Editors' Note: Updated Jan. 4 with the latest pricing information on the iPhone XS.

 What's new with the iPhone XS

-The form factor may be unchanged from last year's distinctive iPhone X design, but there are some noticeable differences with the new phone, particularly under the hood.
+The form factor may be unchanged from 2017's distinctive iPhone X design, but there are some noticeable differences with the new phone, particularly under the hood.

 Processor: Every year brings a new processor to the latest iPhone.
 In the case of the iPhone XS, it's Apple's A12 Bionic processor.
 This could easily be the biggest improvement to the iPhone XS, because it drives so many of the other changes Apple introduced, particularly enhancements to the cameras.

 The A12 is the first 7-nanometer chip to hit the market.
-(Huawei's Kirin 980 is also a 7-nanometer chip and it's been added to just announced Huawei Mate 20 and Mate 20 Pro.
-Neither of those phones are available in the U.S. as of this writing, though.)
+(Huawei's Kirin 980 is also a 7-nanometer chip and it's been added to the Huawei Mate 20 and Mate 20 Pro.
+Neither of those phones have reached the U.S., though, and they're not likely, too, barring a shift in Huawei's strategy.
+A 7-nanometer chipset from Qualcomm, the Snapdragon 855, arrives in Android flagships later this year.)
 The smaller-sized processor means more efficient performance.

 The A12 delivers the requisite performance boost over its predecessor, of course.
 The A12's two high-performance cores are 15 percent faster while consuming 40 percent less power than the A11, while the four efficiency cores on the new CPU are 50 percent more efficient than the A11 inside last year's iPhone X. The A12's GPU is 50 percent faster, too.